bschwendiman90/pennypacker/readme.md

 The first thing that needs to be done is a .env file needs to be made with DB_NAME, DB_USER, DB_PASSWORD.
 Then, the database needs to be initialized using postgreSQL using the schema in the db file.
 Then, you need to run npm i in the command line to get the needed npm packages.
 Finally, you can run the server locally using node server.js in the command line.

-Or, if you want a more simple approach, here's our render page: (insert link here)
+Or, if you want a more simple approach, here's our render page: [(PennyPacker on Render)](https://pennypacker.onrender.com/)

 ## Usage